-This Bible History Daily feature was originally published in May 2013.
+This article was originally published in May 2013.
 It has been updated.—Ed.

 In the Biblical world, Lebanese cedar (Cedrus libani) trees were highly sought after as an excellent source of timber for ancient woodworking.
 The wood’s high quality, pleasant scent and resistance to both rot and insects made it a popular building material for temples, palaces and seagoing vessels, from Solomon’s famed Temple to the so-called “Jesus Boat” of the first century C.E.
 Today, Lebanese cedar trees grow mostly in Lebanon and southern Turkey, with a few found in Cyprus and Syria.
 As the Bible makes clear, the valuable wood had to be imported into ancient Israel.

 The Phoenician king Hiram of Tyre sent Lebanese cedar, carpenters and masons to Jerusalem to build a palace for King David (2 Samuel 5:11).
 Likewise, Hiram provided cedars and artisans to King Solomon for the construction of his own palace as well as the Temple in Jerusalem (2 Chronicles 2:3,7; 1 Kings 5:20).
 The Bible also informs us that Lebanese cedar timbers were commonly transported by sea.
 The Book of Ezra reports that timbers were hauled to the Phoenician coast and then sailed to Jaffa for transport to Jerusalem (Ezra 3:7).

 Read about how fruit plays an important role in the Biblical narrative in Bible History Daily.